 BIOGRAPHY

 ALEKS PILMANIS is a New York City–based composer and performer.
 His compositions are shaped by reflections on place, memory, and a deep connection to his Latvian heritage.
-Aleks has won awards including the first-place composition prize at the XV International Latvian New Music Mastercourses for the premiere of his work Chime.

 Aleks began composing in high school while studying with film composer and producer John Lissauer.
 He earned his BA in music composition from the State University of New York at New Paltz, where he studied with Phyllis Chen (composition) and Alex Peh (piano).
-Aleks has participated in festivals and masterclasses such as the Walden School Creative Musicians Retreat and the XV International Latvian New Music Festival.
-Through these experiences and private lessons, he has worked with composers and performers including Ä’riks Ešenvalds, PÄ“teris Vasks, Dai Fujikura, Adam Tendler, David Friend, Lei Liang, and Gundega Šmite.
+Aleks has participated in festivals and masterclasses such as the Walden School Creative Musicians Retreat and the XV International Latvian New Music Festival, where he won the first-place composition prize and the audience choice award for the premiere of his work Chime.

 As a sound designer, Aleks has contributed to interdisciplinary projects that often explore the relationship between movement and sound.
 Most recently, he composed original music for a campaign by Vogue Adria, blending sound texture with visual choreography.